joseantoniobg/projectmark-takehome-test/readme.md

 Default port is `3000` and you can change it by adding a .env with PORT and editing Docker files.

-In the project root folder is an Insomnia collection where you can see all endpoints.
+In the project root folder is an Insomnia collection where you can see all endpoints (endpoints.json).

 When first run, the DB will be created in the root folder and it will be blank.